 How do Cyberattackers Exploit your own Programs?

 Due to major strides in cybersecurity protection in the past few years, cyberattackers have needed to find alternate methods of infiltrating victims’ computers.
 One strategy that has seen a recent increase is the exploitation of programs that already exist on victims’ computers – a strategy called “Living off the Land”.
 IBM has stated that over 57% of cyberattacks in 2019 have used this strategy to avoid detection by antivirus software.
 Furthermore, a recent study IBM also discovered that one of the most common tools exploited by cyberattackers is a software called Powershell.
+So how do cyberattackers exploit your programs?

 What does Powershell do?